U.S. banks make cool technology, realize it can be sold

 The bank is weighing whether to partner with an outside technology firm to sell Treadmill or whether to spin it off as a standalone company, the people said.

 Morgan Stanley has experimented with this idea on a small scale in the past.
-For instance, it sold a company called Author, which makes presentation templates, to Thomson Reuters Corp (TRI.TO), the parent company of Reuters, several years ago.
+For instance, it sold a company called Author, which makes presentation templates, to Thomson Reuters Corp several years ago.
 But Treadmill represents Morgan Stanley's biggest attempt to export its technology so far.

 Shawn Melamed, who is spearheading Morgan Stanley's effort as head of technology business development, said that while commercialization was something the firm had approached "opportunistically in the past," it now has a more focused initiative in place to identify internally developed technologies that may have widespread use.

-JPMorgan is also examining the sales potential of some of its software, according to a person familiar with the bank’s plans.
-In February, the bank sold software it developed internally that smooths out the process of settling syndicated loan trades, to Markit Ltd MRKT.O.
+JPMorgan is also examining the sales potential of some of its software, according to a person familiar with the bank's plans.
+In February, the bank sold software it developed internally that smooths out the process of settling syndicated loan trades, to Markit Ltd.

 In a statement, Scott Kostyra, head of loan settlement in Markit's processing division, said it would make transactions easier while also reducing costs and risks.